blurrycontour/zuul-gerrit/doc/source/statsd.rst

                  reporting the duration of the build.
 Whenever the result is a SUCCESS or FAILURE, Zuul will additionally report the duration of the build as a timing event.
+        #. **<wait_time>** timing, how long a job has been waiting to start.
+                 Can give useful insights into the performance and capacity of the build system.

       #. **resident_time** timing representing how long the Change has been
                known by Zuul (which includes build time and Zuul overhead).